UNMIK Travel Document: Travel document

 The travel document was not a passport as it did not contain information on nationality and as it was not issued by a sovereign state.
 The document carried UNMIK travel document/titre de voyage on the cover, contained 32 pages and was valid for two years.
 The document contained a machine readable strip.
 As the issuing authority was the UNMIK, the document had the official three-letter code "UNK" where normally the country code is placed.

 Acceptance

 As the status of Kosovo was and remains controversial, the document was not widely accepted.
 For those countries that did accept it, its non-passport status sometimes restricted its applications.
 For example, although the United States did accept the UNMIK Travel Document, it did not place visa stickers in the document itself, but on a detached sheet.

-In 2004, the UNMIK travel document was accepted by: Albania, Armenia, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Jordan, Latvia, Lithuania, Luxembourg, the Netherlands, North Macedonia, Malaysia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, the United States, and Uzbekistan.
+In 2004, the UNMIK travel document was accepted by: Albania, Armenia, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Jordan, Latvia, Lithuania, Luxembourg, the Netherlands, Macedonia, Malaysia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, the United States, and Uzbekistan.